|Washington State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Washington Sales Tax?

-Local governments in Washington are allowed to add a local sales tax of up to 3 percent on top of the WA state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Washington can be up to 9.5% depending on location.
+Local governments in Washington are allowed to add a local sales tax of up to 3.100 percent on top of the WA state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Washington can be up to 9.9% depending on location.

 Washington sales taxes vary by county, and a variety of Native American soverign nations within the state have also been authorized to charge their own sales taxes on local purchases.
 Special sales tax rates within Washington include 8.9% on car rentals, an additional 0.3% on all vehicle purchases, and excise taxes of up 10 1.78% on home sales.
 Several large cities also have special sales taxes for certain transactions, including a 15.6% sales tax rate on hotel fees and a 22% tax on parking garage fees in Seattle.
 Washington has a complementary Use Tax that must be paid by consumers for any item bought outside of state boundaries for use within Washington, but the washington State Department of Revenue has no way to track such purchases and subsequently does not typically pursue payment of use tax.